Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 Assuming you'll sweat, wear a base layer that provides minimal warmth and dries quickly

-high season layering
+High season layering

 Outer layer: Arc'teryx | Alpha AR JKT

-Middle layer: Arc'teryx | Proton FL
+Middle layer: Arc'teryx |Proton FL

-Base layer: Arc'teryx | Motus AR
+Base layer: Arc'teryx|Motus AR

-How does it feel to use it? (impression)
+How does it feel to use?
+(Impressions)

 When breaking through deep snow, you sweat a lot, so you need a quick-drying base layer, a mid-layer that is both warm and breathable, and a soft yet strong shell